top of page

 Skagway

-The gold rush town of Skagway has all the historic sights packed into a few blocks, all an easy walk from the cruise ship dock.
+The gold rush town of Skagway has all the historic sights packed into a few blocks - an easy walk from the cruise ship dock.
+The town is charming despite a jewelry store every other shop, which is true of all the Alaska port cities.
+How they all stay in business I have no idea.

 Top picks for Skagway

-1. Travel by train from White Pass Rail to Bennett Lake – a fully-narrated three-hour mountain-climbing, cliff-hanging route.
-Sit on the left side of the train on the way out.
+1. Travel by train to the Yukon on the White Pass Rail – a fully narrated three-hour mountain-climbing, cliff-hanging route.

 2. Take a guided walk through Jewell Gardens and watch glassblowing (or try it yourself!).

-Skagway White Pass Rail, gorgeous lake views, and small-town charm
+Skagway White Pass Rail, Yukon suspension bridge, and small-town charm

 Juneau

-Of all the towns I visited in Alaska, Juneau was my favorite.
 This charming and walkable downtown makes exploring easy.
+Take the tram up for beautiful views and make sure to get a glimpse of the breaching whale statue.
 Mendenhall Glacier, the most easily accessible glacier in Alaska, is nestled against the ice blue Mendenhall Lake and is one of Juneau’s top attractions with trails and waterfalls.
-Take a guided hike of Mendenhall Glacier or explore Mendenhall wetlands by kayak.

 1. Explore Mendenhall Glacier on your own or book a guided hike.
 To get up close, take the Juneau Icefields helicopter tour.